dustinkredmond/GistFX/README.md

          - [Or click here](https://github.com/settings/tokens/new)
        - Make sure to click the checkbox next to `gist` scope

+  2. Build or download
-  2. Build GistFX using Apache Maven
+     - Build GistFX with Apache Maven
         - Simply clone the repository, `cd` into the directory, then run `mvn clean package`.
 This will generate a runnable JAR file in the GistFX/target directory.
 Simply double-click to run.
+     - Download a copy from GitHub Releases (found to the right of the repo), then double-click to run
 ---

 ### On first run